Zainul Arifin: From Gemeente to GP Ansor

 In Batavia, Zainul used his HIS diploma to apply for work at the colonial township government (Gemeente) as a clerk in the water company in Jakarta.
 There he worked for five years before finally being laid off when the Great Depression impacted the Dutch East Indies in the 1930s.
 After quitting the gemeente, Arifin then chose to work as an elementary school teacher and as an educator for adults Sekolah Pendidikan Rakyat, in the Meester Cornelis Region (Now Jatinegara).
 Zainul also often provided legal assistance to people who needed a lawyer with no educational background yet mastered Dutch Law (Pokrol Bambu).
 In addition, he was also active again in the musical theater arts activities of traditional Betawi musical theater much influenced by the Malay tradition of Stambul Bangsawan called Samrah.
 He also founded a group called Samrah Tonil Zainul.
 Through this artistic activity, Arifin met and befriended Djamaluddin Malik, who would later become a prominent filmmaker in Indonesia.
 They both were very active in Samrah activities and later joined the Youth Movement (GP) ANSOR when it started actively recruiting new young members.
 Ansor was a youth movement under the Nahdlatul Ulama (NU).

 As a member of ANSOR, Arifin underwent ANSOR religious training preparing youths to become future Islamic preachers.
 Zainul's expertise in delivering speeches, debating, and preaching in Dutch and English had caught the attention of leaders of the Nahdlatul Ulama, including Wahid Hasyim, Mahfouz Siddiq, Muhammad Ilyas, and Abdullah Ubaid.
 In just a few short years, Zainul had become chairman of the Jatinegara Chapter of NU.
-Later, he was appointed as the Head of NU Consul in Batavia, until the arrival of the Japanese army in 1942 during its invasion of the Dutch East Indies.
+Later, he was appointed the Head of NU Consul in Batavia, until the arrival of the Japanese army in 1942 during its invasion of the Dutch East Indies.